VIVEK7400/weather/README.md

-# Weather App in Vivek Javascript
+# Weather App in Javascript